DIY CPU profiler: from BPF maps to pprof

 It would be great to finally see symbols (function names) instead of memory addresses and pprof is going to help us with that. pprof is a tool for visualization and analysis of profiling data.
 It reads a collection of profiling samples in profile.proto format and generates reports to visualize the collected profiles.

-2. using addresses from BPF maps it fills Profile.Location — the set of program locations; each location describes function and line table debug information
+— the set of program locations; each location describes function and line table debug information - it fills

-3. it fills Profile.Sample — the set of samples recorded in a profile
+— the set of samples recorded in a profile - it fills

 prof := profile.Profile{